 You can really pair this chicken and sweet potato recipe with anything you and your toddlers like, though we tend to keep it simple with a side of rice and veggies, or rolls and fruit.

-Feel free to keep it super basic and just balance it with other food groups—since the nuggets cover protein, so you can add dairy, carbohydrates and produce to round things out.
+Feel free to keep it super basic and just balance it with other food groups—since the nuggets cover protein, you can add dairy, carbohydrates, and produce to round things out.

 How to Store and Reheat

-You can store leftovers in an airtight container in the fridge for up to 3-5 days.
-Reheat for 6-8 minutes in the oven at 375 degrees F or for about 15-30 seconds in the microwave.
+Store any leftovers in an airtight container in the fridge for 3-5 days or in the freezer for up to 6 months.
+Reheat for 6-8 minutes in the oven at 375 degrees F, about 4 minutes in a 375-degrees-F air fryer, or for about 15-30 seconds in the microwave.
+(They will crisp up in the oven and be soft when reheated in the microwave.)

 Best Tips for Success